fshowalter/movielog-archive/reviews/where-danger-lives-1950.md

 Jeff keeps coming.
 Margo shoots and misses.
 The border guards shoot Margo, who dies, but not before confessing to the authorities that she killed Lannington alone.
 Jeff wakes up in a hospital.
 He’s going to be okay.
 Julie is there waiting.

 _Where Danger Lives_ isn’t as awful as it is frustrating.
 The film treats us like simpletons, expecting us to swallow one trite plot twist after another while ignoring Domergue’s stilted performance.
 I tried, but I just couldn’t do it.
-Maybe a concussion would help.
+Maybe a concussion would have helped.

 [^1]: Cue ominous music: _Duh-duh-dum!_